Dow Dives 1,900 Points, NYSE Halts Trading As Stock Indexes Plummet

 In early trading, the Dow Jones Industrial Average was down more than 1,900 points — more than 19% off its February peak.
 Stocks also fell sharply in Asia and Europe.

-Later in the morning, the U.S. indexes recovered somewhat, with the Dow down nearly 1,600.
-Both the Dow and the S&P 500 were down about 6%.
+U.S. indexes rebounded somewhat, with the Dow down about 1,600 points in early afternoon trading.
+Both the Dow and the broader S&P 500 stock index were down about 6%.

-The price of oil also fell — down 21% Monday following the unexpected Saudi move.
+The price of oil also fell — down about 20% Monday following the unexpected Saudi move.

 As investors fled stocks and sought relative safety in government bonds, the yield on the benchmark 10-year Treasury note fell below 0.4% overnight before climbing above 0.5% Monday morning.